Raytesnel/micropython_ordina/README.md

 by clicking it you have 3 buttons
 - Refresh the connection to the device
 - Stop the communication with the device.
-- Delete the connection with the device.
+- clear(bin icon) clears the terminal screen.

 with the refresh button it tries to connect with the ESP device and you should see our trusting python console >> :)
 Be aware that this is a python terminal from the device, not from your computer.